JoseLion/strict-null-check/README.md

 apply plugin: 'com.github.joselion.strict-null-check'
 ```

-With the plugin applied, run `./gradlew classes` and the `package-info.java` filetree will be generated.
+With the plugin applied, run `./gradlew classes` and the `package-info.java` file tree will be generated for you.
 And that's it!
 But remember, whenever a new package is created you'll need to run the `classes` task again.

-**Note**: Runnig `./gradlew build` will also do the trick since the `build` task depends on the `compileJava` task, which depends on the `classes` task.
+**Note**: Running `./gradlew build` will also do the trick since the `build` task depends on the `compileJava` task, which depends on the `classes` task.

 ## Extension
 The default extension configuration looks like this: